hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

 # Exploring Different Imputation Techniques in the Reconstruction of CT Lung Images

 Welcome to the official repository of our project, **Exploring Different Imputation Techniques in the Reconstruction of CT Lung Images**.
-This repository provides a comprehensive guide and additional resources to extend our research, including detailed explanations, images and notebooks.
+This repository provides a comprehensive research guide and additional resources, including detailed explanations, images and notebooks.

 ---

 ## Abstract
 Despite significant technological advancements, Computed Tomography (CT) scans remain vulnerable to artefacts and errors, leading to the loss of critical medical information and clinical efficacy.
-This study investigates the reconstruction of missing or corrupted regions in lung CT images by comparing five established image imputation models -- *Context Encoder* (CE), *{Global and Local Consistency Image Completion* (GLCIC), *Contextual Attention* (CA), *Edge-Connected* (EC), and *Edge and Structure Information for Medical Image Inpainting* (ESMII).
+This study investigates the reconstruction of missing or corrupted regions in lung CT images by comparing five established image imputation models &mdash; *Context Encoder* (CE), *{Global and Local Consistency Image Completion* (GLCIC), *Contextual Attention* (CA), *Edge-Connected* (EC), and *Edge and Structure Information for Medical Image Inpainting* (ESMII).
 These learning-based algorithms are evaluated using a 10-fold cross-validation approach on a dataset comprising 5,350 transverse slices from 31 chest CT volumes of patients with non-small cell lung cancer.
-The assessment encompasses four levels of missing data -- 10%, 20%, 30% and 40% -- which correspond to the proportion of missing pixels relative to the total number of lung tissue pixels in each image.
+The assessment encompasses four levels of missing data &mdash; 10%, 20%, 30% and 40% &mdash; which correspond to the proportion of missing pixels relative to the total number of lung tissue pixels in each image.
 The ESMII algorithm demonstrates superior overall performance across all percentages of missing data, consistently achieving accurate structural and textural reconstructions.
 However, in the context of tissue typology analysis and tumour mass reconstruction, the EC model exhibits the highest imputation performance across nearly all scenarios.
 However, from a broader perspective, the effectiveness of all models in reconstructing these noisy patterns remains limited.
 Given the novelty and potential of these techniques in medical applications, future research should focus on refining existing models, exploring new patterns of missing data and incorporating expert validation to enhance the clinical applicability of these methodologies.

 ## Table of Contents
 1. [Introduction](#introduction)